JNRowe/jnrowe.github.io/articles/tips/Bugzilla_real_names.rst

 mail easily, and the second is that you install lbdb_.

-``lbdb`` is a small tool designed for handling mail addresses in mutt_, but it does not require you to use or even install mutt.
-What we are going to do is use ``lbdb`` and our own incoming mail to seed an email-to-name database for our bugspam filtering.
+:command:`lbdb` is a small tool designed for handling mail addresses in mutt_, but it does not require you to use or even install :command:`mutt`.
+What we are going to do is use :command:`lbdb` and our own incoming mail to seed an email-to-name database for our bugspam filtering.
 We don’t even need to configure lbdb to use it for our purposes, although I do recommend giving the package a try even if you use another mail client.

-The ``lbdb`` tool we want to use is ``lbdb-fetchaddr`` which is designed to generate an address search database for the ``lbdb`` ``m_inmail`` method.
-``lbdb-fetchaddr`` keeps a text database of all the names, addresses and the last seen date of every address we pass through it.
+The :command:`lbdb` tool we want to use is :command:`lbdb-fetchaddr` which is designed to generate an address search database for the :command:`lbdb` ``m_inmail`` method.  :command:`lbdb-fetchaddr` keeps a text database of all the names, addresses and the last seen date of every address we pass through it.
 This allows our Bugzilla filter to work without us having to generate our own email-to-name list assuming we receive mail from the bug commenter either personally or on a list, at the cost of increased(albeit still negligible) processing time.
-I use maildrop_ to filter my mail and to tell the ``maildrop`` :abbr:`MDA (Mail Delivery Agent)` to update the ``lbdb`` database we add a simple rule to our ``~/.mailfilter``:
+I use maildrop_ to filter my mail and to tell the :command:`maildrop` :abbr:`MDA (Mail Delivery Agent)` to update the :command:`lbdb` database we add a simple rule to our :file:`~/.mailfilter`:

 .. code-block:: text